liamscim/IE_482-FINAL-PROJECT-SCIME/README.md

 p.terminate()
 ```
-- Run this and speak directly into one mic only, the mic you were speaking into should have the louder amplitude which will allow you to verify if the indeices for the mics are correct
+- Run this and speak directly into one mic only, the mic you were speaking into should have the louder amplitude which will allow you to verify if the indices for the mics are correct

 Sample output:

 ![Code 1b output](https://github.com/user-attachments/assets/276ce6dc-2009-4b14-945a-7bdb0e3638fe)

 You can see here I was blowing into the left mic and therefore the left mic is the USB mic in index 1.

 ## Code 2 - Sound Recording